-If you're thinking of leaping into the Fortnite Arena game mode, you're going to need to know about the ranks too.
+If you're new to Fortnite thanks to Zero Build and are thinking of leaping into the Fortnite Arena game mode, you're going to need to know about the ranks too.
 The competitive game mode is quite simple compared to many other hidden ranking systems.

 Here is everything you need to know about Fortnite Ranks and how they work.